Lonnie J. Roberts

-Lonnie Jerome Roberts (born October 6, 1937) was an American politician who was a member of the Oregon House of Representatives.
+Lonnie Jerome Roberts (born October 6, 1937) is an American politician who was a member of the Oregon House of Representatives.

 Roberts was born in Portland in 1937.
 He attended the University of Portland and Marylhurst College, earning a Master of Science degree in political science.
 He worked as a consultant and as a trucker.
 He later served as County Commissioner of Multnomah County, Oregon.